MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 > For the Stable Channel, updates will roll out progressively over one or more days.
 To learn more, see [Progressive rollouts for Microsoft Edge updates](./microsoft-edge-update-progressive-rollout.md).
 >
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 103.0.XXXX.XX: June XX

+## Feature updates

+- **Ability to control automatic profile switching.** The [GuidedSwitchEnabled](/DeployEdge/microsoft-edge-policies#guidedswitchenabled) policy lets Microsoft Edge prompt the user to switch to the appropriate profile when Microsoft Edge detects that a link is a personal or work link.

+- **Client Certificate Switcher.** This feature will offer a way for users to clear the remembered certificate and resurface the certificate picker when visiting a site requiring http certificate authentication.
+Switching can be done without manually quitting Microsoft Edge.

+- **More reliable web defense.** Browse the web with more reliable protection thanks to the rewritten [Microsoft Defender SmartScreen](/deployedge/microsoft-edge-security-smartscreen) library for Microsoft Edge on Windows.
+The [NewSmartScreenLibraryEnabled](microsoft-edge-policies.md#newsmartscreenlibraryenabled) policy will allow enterprise customers to continue using the legacy version of the library until it’s deprecated in Microsoft Edge version 105.

+### Policy updates

+#### New policies

 ## Version 102.0.1245.44: June 16